 The Sanctuary of Madonna Della Corona, "The Lady of the Crown" from the 16th century, is located close to Lake Garda on the back of the Monte Baldo Massif.

-The basilica built right on the rock is must visit place if you are at Lago di Garda.
+The basilica built right on the rock is a must-visit place if you are at Lago di Garda.
 However, chose wisely the day of your visit.
-During summer it’s pretty busy on the opposite in the winter it’s peaceful and quiet.
+During summer, it’s pretty busy on the opposite in the winter it’s peaceful and quiet.
 Crowds can be an issue; therefore, avoid Sundays to enjoy this magical place.
-However, during service, you hear the choir echoing in the valley.
-I find this place intensely emotional and touching a very rare experience nowadays.
-Don’t come here in a rush; take your time.
+Nevertheless, during service, you hear the choir echoing in the valley.
+Madonna Della Corona is an extraordinary place very rare to experience nowadays.
+Don’t come here in a rush; enjoy this special location.

 Opening Times Madonna Della Corona Church

 - April – October: 7 am to 7.30 pm

 - November – March: 8 am to 6 pm

 The lake has its own mild microclimate.
 However, the mountainous area is a little cooler.
 Rain occurs throughout the year.
 Snow is rare but definitely happens between late October to March.
 If visiting Lake Garda in the winter, you either need winter tires or snow chains for driving.
 It’s a winding road to Spiazzi on 850 m elevation.

 Spring (March - May)

 Lovely temps during the day up to 20°C. Increasing rain in May but usually in the afternoon or evening.
 Nights are still cold, on average around 10°C. It gets more crowded but still bearable except for the Easter holidays.
 The villages and towns around the lake get busier.